ISO 9001 Myths and Their Reality

 Is it complicated and difficult to implement?

 In most cases, no. SimpleQuE was one of the first consulting companies in the world to become ISO 9001:2015 certified, so we know what it takes to transition to the new standard.
-It is possible to simplify ISO implementation, transition, training and maintenance, by integrating simple solutions that fit into your company’s culture.
-This can be done with a gap audit checklist to identify where you’re already in compliance and more effectively target only those areas that need work.
+It is possible to simplify ISO implementation, transition, and maintenance, by integrating simple solutions that fit into your company’s culture.
+This can be done with a gap analysis to identify where you’re already in compliance and more effectively target only those areas that need work.

 Isn’t ISO 9001 an outdated model?